 Why Speed Management is important

-Speeding is the primary contributing factor in one quarter of Austin traffic fatality crashes.
+Speeding is the primary contributing factor in one in four fatal traffic crashes in Austin.
 Each year more than 10,000 people lose their lives to speed-related crashes in the United States.
 In Austin, data shows speeding was the primary contributing factor in 24% of traffic crashes resulting in death between 2013-2017.
 This makes it the top one of the four behaviors which contribute to most of the fatal crashes in Austin (along with failure to yield, distraction, and intoxication).

 Effective speed management is critical for creating streets that support safe and convenient travel by everyone—whether they are in cars, on bicycles, walking or using assisted mobility devices.
 People get around Austin in different ways (sometimes on the same trip); by implementing intuitive, context-sensitive speed management strategies, the Austin community can enable safe and convenient travel for all.